Codeception/Codeception/docs/06-UnitTests-TEST.md

 $ php codecept.phar build
 ```

 A new methods will be added into CodeGuy class.
-Thus, you can start using dabatase methods in your test:
+Thus, you can start using database methods in your test:

 ```php
 <?php